If you do a quick Google search, you’ll find a lot of tips on how to raise serotonin naturally.

 French fries are one of the worst enemies of serotonin.
 Why?

 Because oils that they’ve been fried in become toxic at high temperatures, causing inflammation in your body.
 When you’re inflamed, a whole host of health issues ensue.
-One of them is an immune response where your body prioritizes making antibodies instead of serotonin.
-(9, 10)

 Sugar, just like some types of fat, causes inflammatory reactions in your body.
 Cytokine levels rise, and so does your body’s utilization of nutrients such as L-Tryptophan, which, instead of being converted to serotonin, is being used to make more inflammatory proteins.